NASA-AMMOS/VECTOR/README.md

 We have provided a reference implemention in Python that converts the VISOR format to the VECTOR format without external dependencies inside the `cmd` folder.

+## Reference video

+For further reference, a presentation on VECTOR can be found [here]( https://youtu.be/zjR8CbQ5nPM)”.

 ## Contributors

 Kazi Jawad, Racquel Fygenson, Isabel Li, Mauricio Hess-Flores, François Ayoub, Robert Deen, Scott Davidoff, Santiago Lombeyda, Maggie Hendrie, Hillary Mushkin